 It’s impossible to fit all your information on one webpage.
 Furthermore, text divided into small portions is perceived better.
 So the main purpose of contextual links is to show the location of similar content either inside or outside the web resource.

 Internal contextual links improve website’s navigation and encourage your visitors to spend more time on your site exploring more content.
 External contextual links that lead to trustworthy and authoritative resources enhance your credibility in the eyes of search engines.
 Linking and linked pages are compared to determine the relevance, which is also taken into consideration when ranking.

-If you want to optimize your website for search engines or need to develop a SEO-friendly website design from the sketch, contact our specialists, who are always ready to help.
+If you want to optimise your website for search engines or need to develop a SEO-friendly website design from the sketch, contact our web development specialists, who are always ready to help.